edofullin/fulliot_mqtt_presence_openwrt/README.md

 This script solved all problems, as soon as I enter in the WiFi range the phone connects and all my automations start!

-To set it up with home assistant you must have a MQTT broker and configure device_tracker as in [this](https://www.home-assistant.io/integrations/device_tracker.mqtt) article.
+To set it up with home assistant you must have a MQTT broker and configure device_tracker as in [this](https://www.home-assistant.io/integrations/device_tracker.mqtt) article _(remember to set payload_home to connected and payload_not_home to not_connected)_.

 # Pull Request